dotnet/sourcelink/docs/README.md

 Source roots not under source control:
 - _SourceLinkUrl_: URL to use in source link mapping, including `*` wildcard (e.g. `https://raw.githubusercontent.com/dotnet/roslyn/42abf2e6642db97d2314c017eb179075d5042028/src/Dependencies/CodeAnalysis.Debugging/*`)

-## Creating Custom SourceLink Packages
+## Creating Custom Source Link Packages

-Each SourceLink package is expected to provide mapping of _repository URLs_ to corresponding _content URLs_ that provide source file content.
+Each Source Link package is expected to provide mapping of _repository URLs_ to corresponding _content URLs_ that provide source file content.

 The content URL shall identify an end-point that responds to HTTP GET request with content of the source file identified in the query.
 The end-point may require authentication.